Part 2B Course

 International Candidates

-• may be unfamiliar with different cancer aetiologies seen in European vs. non-European populations.
+• May be unfamiliar with different cancer aetiologies seen in European vs. non-European populations.

-• may have learned non-UK standard oncology in their local unit.
+• May have learned non-UK standard oncology in their local unit.

 Expectations of Cardiff-TMC Course Delegates

-You will have reasonable general oncological experience and knowledge as expected of a trainee who has passed FRCR I, and who is preparing for the FRCR II exam.
+You will have reasonable general oncological experience and knowledge as expected of a trainee who has passed FRCR I and is preparing for the FRCR II exam.
 You will have an understanding of the clinical management of the major tumour subsites, at least.
 You may lack confidence in some areas.

 The on-campus teaching and virtual live sessions at TMC Kolkata are strongly oriented towards decision-making and clinical scenarios, as tested in the exam.

 This is a demanding but enjoyable, satisfying, and useful course.
-You and your classmates will all be put on the spot, in a safe and supportive environment.
+You and your classmates will all be put on the spot in a safe and supportive environment.
 You are expected to participate.
 Developing confidence is one of the goals.

 Meet the Faculty (Coming Soon)